Markmerc/Cryptogram-Solver/README.md

 cryptogram using the smaller dictionary first, and if it fails tries with the larger dictionary.

 This was part of an assignment from CIT 591 Fall 2013 at the University of Pennsylvania.
-The assignment instruction can be found here: http://www.cis.upenn.edu/~matuszek/cit591-2013/Assignments/06-cryptograms.html
+The assignment instructions can be found here: http://www.cis.upenn.edu/~matuszek/cit591-2013/Assignments/06-cryptograms.html